show_page.php1 : mm03.jpg

 HISTORY: This lamb had multiple marked angular limb deformities.

 HISTOPATHOLOGIC DESCRIPTION: Vertebrae: Growth plates are diffusely markedly irregular and disorganized, forming nodules and anastomosing cartilaginous islands and irregular trabeculae of variable length that extend deep into the vertebral body and form multiple ossification centers.
 Within the cartilaginous trabeculae, zones of proliferation and hypertrophy contain disorganized chondrocytes arranged in irregular clusters and cords.
 The chondroid matrix frequently demonstrates abrupt changes in staining character including pallor, deep basophilia, and eosinophilia.
-Diffusely, there are decreased numbers of primary and secondary spongiosa, and the few remaining bony trabeculae are thin (osteopenia), widely spaced, and occasionally contain small foci of cartilage (retention of cartilaginous cores).
+Diffusely, there is a decreased amount of primary and secondary spongiosa, and the few remaining bony trabeculae are thin (osteopenia), widely spaced, and occasionally contain small foci of cartilage (retention of cartilaginous cores).
 The cortical bone is thin and multifocally discontinuous (osteopenia).
 Diffusely the bone marrow is hypocellular with abundant adipose tissue, and there is a paucity of both osteoblasts and osteoclasts.

 MORPHOLOGIC DIAGNOSIS: Bone, vertebrae: Osteochondrodysplasia with multiple ossification centers, Suffolk, ovine.